-I urge you to have a go at making your own deodorant.
-Even if you aren’t fazed by the ingredients in your own deo, it can still be better knowing you weren’t putting anything on your skin that can be harmful.
+I highly recommend having a go at making your own deodorant.
+Even if you aren’t fazed by the ingredients in your own deo, it can still be better knowing you aren’t putting anything on your skin that can be harmful.
 If you do try it, let me know how it goes for you!

 If you don’t wish to make your own, this is a pre-made natural one I use.